 Raspberry and Almond Cake

 Secondly, this is a flexible recipe.
 It is DELICIOUS with raspberries or hedgerow blackberries, but you can swap them out for whatever berries or soft fruit you have on hand.
 All the way at the other end of the year it works very well with gooseberries, and in the summer months, cherries or strawberries make an equally tasty bake.

-Thirdly, this is a cake that gets better with age!
-It will be fantastic the day you make it, but give it a day or two for the flavours to properly get to know each other and you will be rewarded with even better flavour.
+Thirdly, this cake gets better with age!
+It will be fantastic the day you make it, but give it a day or two for the flavours to get to know each other properly, and you will be rewarded with even better flavour.
 Yum!

 It can be made Gluten-Free!

-Having a few gluten intolerant friends, I find this sort of cake a lifesaver as you can easily switch out the plain flour for GF and everybody can enjoy a slice – that is, if you are planning to share!
+Having a few gluten-intolerant friends, I find this sort of cake a lifesaver.
+You can easily swap out the plain flour for GF, and everybody can enjoy a slice—that is, if you are planning to share!
 However you make it, Raspberry and Almond Cake is a brilliant treat to bring along to friends or to a party.

+Raspberry and Almond Cake